COURSE LISTING 131th TERM GUILD SCHOOL Spring 2018

 Back by popular demand, this class will be an advanced session for stewards, which will focus in-depth on a selection of relevant topics.
 There is large opportunity for this course to be shaped by student interests.
 If you have ideas about what you would like to see in this course, please let us know at email@example.com.

 FAITH AND SOCIAL JUSTICE

 This course will explore the call to justice in a number of major religious traditions.
-With a particular focus on labor rights, we will look at what religious traditions, texts, and leaders have to say about workers’ rights and the fight for justice.
-Each week will focus on social justice teachings from a different perspective: Catholic Social Teaching; Jewish involvement in the labor movement, past and present; Muslim imperatives of community support and justice; and more.
+With a strong focus on labor rights, we will look at what religious traditions, texts, and leaders have to say about workers’ rights and the fight for justice.
+Each week will focus on social justice teachings from a different faith’s perspective: Catholic Social Teaching; Jewish involvement in the labor movement, past and present; the guidance of several Protestant denominations; Muslim imperatives of community support and justice; and more.

-Select First & Second Period choices.pdf download of Registration Form
+Select First & Second Period choicesDownload Registration Form as PDF